HunterBaines/sudb/README.md

 via `info breakpoint`.)

-The command `x ROW COLUMN` lists all candidates the solver is currently entertaining for a given cell.
+The command `x ROW COLUMN` lists all candidates the solver is currently entertaining for the cell at the given location.
 (The command `print candidates` does the same but inline and for all cells.)

 The command `explain` indicates how the solver deduced the previous move.